 - Machine wash: Close zipper.
 Wash on Low, 100°F /40°C max

 Pilling is a natural process that is inherent in merino fabric due to the fact that merino is a staple fiber.
 The best way to avoid pilling is to wash a new merino wool product after the first couple of wears.
-The pilling will diminish over time as non-tenacious wool fibers work themselves free of the fabric and break away.
+The pilling will diminish over time and with each washing as non-tenacious wool fibers work themselves free of the fabric and break away.

 Comforters and Pillows